gmoniava/react-projects/README.md

 # react-projects

 Contains set of relatively smaller react projects implemented as components.
-For learning purposes.
+See the Projects folder.